 U.S. District Court, Northern District of New York

 U.S. Court of Appeals, Second Circuit

-Todd was selected by his peers for inclusion in The Best Lawyers in America© 2019 in the fields of Employment Law - Management, Labor Law - Management, and Litigation - Labor and Employment, and was designated the Rochester “Lawyer of the Year” for Employment Law - Management.
-Todd has been listed in Best Lawyers since 2003 and was its 2013 Rochester “Lawyer of the Year” for Employment Law—Management in 2021, 2019 and 2013.
+Todd was selected, through a peer-review survey, for inclusion in The Best Lawyers in America© 2022 in the fields of Employment Law—Management; Labor Law—Management; and Litigation—Labor and Employment.
+Todd has been listed in Best Lawyers since 2003, and was designated the Rochester “Lawyer of the Year” for Employment Law—Management in 2021, 2019 and 2013.

 In addition, Todd has been recognized as a “Super Lawyer” in Employment & Labor law based on a peer-review survey by New York Super Lawyers magazine.